YYashwanth/YYashwanth.github.io/_pages/contact.md

 ---

 ### Write to me
-I would love to learn if you think I can improve my approach.
-Drop me message and let's catch up!
+If you'd like to get in touch, Drop me message and let's catch up!

 <form action="https://formspree.io/{{site.data.main.email}}" method="POST">